AI Integration & Development

 Documentation generation.
 Agents that read code and produce accurate documentation.
 The quality has gotten good enough that the output requires editing, not rewriting.

-What Is Coming But Not Quite There
+Getting Close But Not Quite There

 Fully autonomous software development.
 The "give it a spec and get back a working application" vision is real, but only for narrowly scoped projects.
 For production systems with complex business logic, legacy integrations, and performance requirements, human oversight is still essential.